leereilly/PIXEL-DUEL/README.md

 ## Play the game

+The latest release is playable on https://leereilly.itch.io/pixel-duel.

 The latest build in the `/docs` folder is always playable at http://leereilly.net/a-small-world/.

-The final release will hopefully live on https://itch.io.

 ## Building locally